nubenetes/awesome-kubernetes/docs/gitops.md

 - [thenewstack.io: GitOps and the Cheap Cloud Myth](https://thenewstack.io/repatriation-or-cloud-what-we-need-is-control/)
 - [==redhat.com: Comparing GitOps implementation patterns: Pros and cons==](https://www.redhat.com/architect/gitops-implementation-patterns) The CI/CD Controller pattern and the SCM Controller pattern take different approaches to automating application deployment from source code management.
 - [==developer.ibm.com: GitOps: Best practices for the real world==](https://developer.ibm.com/blogs/gitops-best-practices-for-the-real-world)
+- [==chrisshort.net: GitOps: An implementation of DevOps==](https://chrisshort.net/gitops-an-implementation-of-devops/) GitOps is a prescriptive way of implementing DevOps.
+You will not succeed in using GitOps if you haven't embraced some DevOps philosophies along the way.

 <center>
 [![gitops in a nutshell](images/GitOps-in-a-nutshell.png)](https://www.unifiedguru.com/gitops-and-the-cloud-operating-model-vmware-cloud-community/)